nidhayshukla45/market-basket-analysis/README.md

----

 ## 📁 Folder Structure

 retail_market_basket_analysis/
 │
-├── groceries.csv                   # Dataset of grocery transactions
+├── groceries.csv                   # Your transaction dataset
-├── market_basket_analysis.py      # Python script for analysis and visualization
+├── market_basket_analysis.py      # Main Python script
-├── strong_association_rules.csv   # Output file with strong association rules
+├── strong_association_rules.csv   # Output with filtered strong rules
-└── README.md                      # Project overview and instructions
+└── README.md                      # This friendly guide!

----

-## 🚀 Getting Started
+## 🚀 How to Run This Project

-1. 📥 Make sure Python 3 is installed on your system
+1. 📥 Make sure Python 3 is installed on your machine

-2. ⚙️ Install dependencies with:
+2. 🛠️ Install the required packages by running:

 pip install pandas mlxtend matplotlib

-3. ▶️ Run the analysis script:
+3. ▶️ Run the script with:

 python market_basket_analysis.py

-4. 📂 Check strong_association_rules.csv for the key product association rules
+4. 📂 Find your filtered association rules in strong_association_rules.csv

-5. 📊 View the bar chart showing the top 10 most frequent items
+5. 📈 Enjoy the bar chart showing your top 10 items popping up!

----

-## 👨‍💻 About the Author
+## 👨‍💻 About Me

 Nidhay Shukla
-🎓 MSc IT Student | 💻 Python Developer | 📍 Aurangabad, India
+🎓 MSc IT Student | 💻 Python Dev | 📍 Aurangabad, India
-🔗 Connect on LinkedIn
+🔗 Let’s connect on LinkedIn

----

-⭐ Found this project helpful?
-Feel free to ⭐ star the repo!
+⭐ If you find this project useful, don’t forget to give it a star!